 This beef tenderloin roast is a stunning main to take center stage on your Christmas dinner table.
 It’s elegant, incredibly tender to the point where it feels indulgent, and worth every single penny.
 I’ll guide you every step of the way with this no-fail recipe for perfect results during the holiday season.

-This Beef Tenderloin Roast Is The Star Of Christmas Dinner
+Beef Tenderloin Roast Is The Star Of Christmas Dinner

 Holiday dinners revolve around lavish, splurgy mains, which is what makes them feel so special.
-And that my friends is what this beef tenderloin roast is all about.
+And that, my friends, is what this beef tenderloin roast is all about.
 It’s ridiculously tender with a perfect medium-rare pink, coated in a garlic herb crust that adds a ton of flavor, and served with a creamy horseradish sauce that makes each bite so satisfying.

 Once you make this recipe don’t be surprised if your family assigns you to beef tenderloin duty every holiday from here on out.
 It’s truly a Christmas dinner sensation.